 Some theories around autoimmunity are based on a virus or bacteria initiating the disease and the body becoming confused by a process called molecular mimicry.

-No matter what the theory is about the increase in autoimmunity or what it is, the mainstay is that to get the intelligence of the human body back.
+No matter what the theory is about the increase in autoimmunity or what it is, the mainstay is to get the intelligence of the human body back.

 The modern way of treating autoimmunity is to give medication depending on the disease; this is a crisis that may be needed but by changing diet and lifestyle we may be able to get the intelligence of our evolutionary bodies back.